 Through hundreds of hours of volunteer labor, management expertise and tax-deductible donations of materials and money, Habitat builds homes with the help of the future homeowners.
 These partner families invest their "sweat equity" hours in our construction projects.
 The houses are then sold to the partner family through a no interest mortgage held by Habitat.
 The homeowner begins to build immediate equity in their

 home and Habitat receives an income stream that, in turn, builds more new houses.
 Fundraising to purchase the materials is a constant effort.
 We have been blessed with gifts and grants from many foundations such as: the Richland County Foundation, Mike & Helen Volk Family Foundation, Russell & Mary Gimbel Foundation, The Milliron Family Foundation and others.
 Habitat is always seeking funds to help continue our mission.
-Also, Richland County Habitat for Humanity holds small fundraisers throughout the year, including our Spring Banquet.
+Richland County Habitat for Humanity also holds fundraisers throughout the year, including our Spring Banquet.

 Volunteers Needed To Maintain Properties